Join Us

 In case of any issues/ queries or special requests, please contact : admin@foundationforuda.in

-The Internship aims at providing participants with a deep understanding of Maritime Domain through Mini Projects and Expert Talks.
+The Internship aims to provide participants with a deep understanding of Maritime Domain through Mini Projects and Expert Talks.
 The participants are encouraged to build an abstract and present their project, which the participant can further develop into a Research Paper in the future.
 The Intern will be eligible for a fellowship at MRC post completion of the internship.

 Registration form